rahul-verma/arjuna/docs/gui_abstraction/AppPageSectionObjectModel.md

 #### The GNS Files

 In `App-Page Model` we had put identifiers in page-wise GNS files.
 The challenge was where to put the identifiers corresponding to page areas common across pages.
 Now, we have the solution.
-We put them in corresponding widget GNS files.
+We put them in corresponding section GNS files.
 Specifically, compare the flawed GNS file for Dashaboard with this new approach.

 Page: **Home.yaml**